knative/test-infra/tools/webhook-apicoverage/webhook/README.md

  from ```k8s.io/api/admissionregistration/v1beta1``` package
- that the webhook uses for validation on each API Object update. e.g: knative-serving while calling this method would provide rules that will handle API Objects like ```Service, `Configuration`, `Route` and `Revision`.
+ that the webhook uses for validation on each API Object update. e.g: knative-serving while calling this method would provide rules that will handle API Objects like `Service`, `Configuration`, `Route` and `Revision`.

 1. `stop` channel: Channel to terminate webhook's web server.